woocart/localizations/UK/products-cosmetics.md

 Body scrubs contain the highest possible percentage of the purest possible essential oils, which not only smell wonderful but also have true therapeutic benefits for the mind and body, helping to transform the way you feel.
 Neom’s sugar-based body scrubs combines the finest oils with safflower, jojoba and Vitamin E to remove dead skin cells and reveal visibly smoother and rehydrated skin.
 You simply choose the treatment you need.
 All their products are 100% natural, ethically sourced, finely crafted in Britain from sustainable origins with absolutely no artificial ingredients.
 Whether it's to relieve stress, calm and relax, aid sleep, boost your energy or lift your mood, they make 'Scent to make you feel good'.

-Massage this intense skin-softening sugar scrub onto the skin and inhale the powerful de-stressing fragrance of lavender, jasmine and brazilian rosewood.
+Massage this intense skin-softening sugar scrub onto the skin and inhale the powerful de-stressing fragrance of lavender, jasmine and Brazilian rosewood.

 This therapeutic scent of 24 pure essential oils has been expertly blended to help you de-stress.
 Jasmine is an oil long celebrated for its ability to lift the spirits and inspire optimism.
-For this unique blend we coupled it with rosewood, a comforting and warming oil with a balancing effect on the mind and body and ultra-relaxing lavender.
+For this unique blend, we coupled it with rosewood, a comforting and warming oil with a balancing effect on the mind and body and ultra-relaxing lavender.

 Cashmere blankets and the flutter of the fireside warmth.
 A precious moment of utter luxury.
 Heady jasmine with a little French lavender and the soothing, spicy tones of Brazilian rosewood.